john-dobbs/john-dobbs.github.io/essays/javascript-var-vs-let.md

 }
 myFunction();
 ```
-Apparently having the variable defined after the loop is an issue, but we can fix that using let:
+The variable <i>i</i> is still defined after the loop, but we can fix that using let:
 ```
 function myFunction() {
   for (let i = 0; i < 10; i++) {